Investigating the hyperfine systematic error and relative phase in low spin-polarization alkali FID magnetometers: Simulated Pump-Power Dependence

-Both the SP-DFF and the Sync-SFF techniques successfully mitigate the F~=~1 systematic, with their respective accuracies consistently agreeing within 1 nT of each other throughout all the explored pumping rates.
-The advantage of the SP-DFF method is that it doesn't require prior knowledge of the magnetic field, whereas the Sync-SFF method necessitates either prior field information or the implementation of a feedback loop to maintain resonance between the synchronous pulses and the Larmor precession.
-The Sync-SFF method's advantage lies in its highly efficient pumping which enhances the accuracy of single-frequency extraction techniques such as demodulation or frequency counting.
+Both the SP-DFF and the SY-SFF techniques successfully mitigate the $F=1$ systematic error, with their respective accuracies consistently agreeing within 1 nT of each other throughout all the explored pumping rates.
+The advantage of the SP-DFF method is that it does not require prior knowledge of the magnetic field, whereas the SY-SFF method necessitates either prior field information or the implementation of a feedback loop to maintain resonance between the synchronous pulses and the Larmor precession.
+The SY-SFF method's advantage lies in its highly efficient pumping which enhances the accuracy of single-frequency extraction techniques such as demodulation or frequency counting.
+Although not explored in this study, `enhanced optical pumping' (EOP) can generate high spin polarizations with relatively low optical power by applying a strong bias field (on the order of millitesla) along the laser axis during optical pumping \cite{hunter2023optical}.
+Like the SY-SFF method, EOP also reduces the hyperfine systematic error since the $F=1$ contributions are negligible.

 It is important to note that these methods do not mitigate NLZ shifts within a hyperfine manifold.
-Therefore, they should be paired with another technique, such as the analytical correction outlined in \cite{lee2021heading}, to improve magnetometer accurate accuracy across all field directions and spin polarizations.
+Therefore, they should be paired with another technique, such as the analytical correction outlined in \cite{lee2021heading}, to improve magnetometer accuracy across all field directions and spin polarizations.